 The Australia distributed energy market size reached USD 7.3 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 19.9 Billion by 2033, exhibiting a growth rate (CAGR) of 10.6% during 2025-2033.
+Looking forward, the market is expected to reach USD 19.9 Billion by 2033, exhibiting a growth rate (CAGR) of 10.6% during 2025-2033.
 The market is expanding due to rising electricity prices, government incentives, and falling renewable technology costs.
 Increasing adoption of rooftop solar and battery storage is driven by consumer demand for energy independence.
 Additionally, grid modernization, virtual power plants (VPPs), and peer-to-peer trading are accelerating decentralization, supported by regulatory reforms promoting renewable integration and energy flexibility.

 Report Attribute